mtrazzi/ML-roots-you/README.md

 ### More ideas

-The [key-chest mesa misalignment env](https://www.lesswrong.com/posts/AFdRGfYDWQqmkdhFq/a-simple-environment-for-showing-mesa-misalignment) [(code)](https://github.com/MatthewJBarnett/Emprical-Mesa-Optimization).
-AI Safety gridworlds has plenty of envs.
+The [key-chest mesa misalignment env](https://www.lesswrong.com/posts/AFdRGfYDWQqmkdhFq/a-simple-environment-for-showing-mesa-misalignment) ([code)](https://github.com/MatthewJBarnett/Emprical-Mesa-Optimization)).
+[AI Safety gridworlds](https://github.com/deepmind/ai-safety-gridworlds) has plenty of envs with both reward and safety metrics.
 Sub-challenges could be first to make a pure reward maximizer (that exploits the environment) then an open problem where the goal is to maximize a combination of reward & safety performance.
-Viktoria’s list has a lot more examples.
+Viktoria’s [list](http://tinyurl.com/specification-gaming) many similar examples.

 ### TODO